ethanokamura/perfectline/src/content/trees/red-black-tree.md

 ```

 And just like that, you should now be familiar with the basics of the Red-Black Tree structure and properties!

+If you want to see it in action my source code is avaliable [here](https://github.com/ethanokamura/dsa/tree/main/trees/rbt).